Jevil7452/7z-custom/README.md

 # 7z-custom
- 7-Zip source code with custom filesize split defaults.
+ 7-Zip source code with custom file size split presets.
 Created for personal use

 # What's different from normal 7-Zip?
  There are new file size split presets added: